Neargye/nameof/doc/reference.md

 ## `NAMEOF_FULL`

-* Macro that obtains simple (unqualified) full (with template suffix) string name of variable, function, macro.
+* Macro that obtains simple (unqualified) full (with template suffix) name of variable, function, macro.

 * Returns `nameof::cstring` - constexpr implementation of an string.